-Example: Apple sells to everyone, but associates their brand with adventurous and energetic people in commercials and advertisements.
-Their advanced products are always depicted as simple to use, no matter the user.
+Example: Apple sells to everyone, but associates its brand with adventurous and energetic people in commercials and advertisements.
+Apple's advanced products are always depicted as simple to use, no matter the user.

 When looking at the relationship between your brand and customers, think of it as social roles.

 For example, a ridesharing service, such as Uber, would have the typical brand relationship of driver/passenger.
 However, Lyft decided to redefine that relationship to friend/friend, with their original tagline “your friend with a car.”
 Lyft passengers are encouraged to sit in the front seat and the driver often has water and gum available and a choice of playlists ready, treating you like a friend.

 Think of the stereotypical relationship roles in your industry, and how you redefine those.
 What is the customer getting beyond your product or service?
 How does your brand personality play into this?

 The relationship your brand has with its customers should be considered at every touchpoint—from your website and communications to phone calls, emails, and in-person experiences.

 Example: Harley-Davidson forms deep customer relationships, becoming a lifestyle choice for many.
 It created a community between employees and customers—the “brotherhood” of riders.

 Overall, how do you want people to describe your visual branding—and why?
 The physique of your brand is images that come to mind when people think of it—such as colors, shapes, logos and fonts.